CP1401/Practicals/README.md

 Selected practical solutions are provided here, in the **"solutions"** branch.
 These are to help you learn from evaluating your own work and seeing our suggested ways of solving the practical problems.

 Not all solutions are provided.
+Not all provided solutions are complete.
+E.g., a question may require pseudocode and code, but its solution may only have code.
 This is on purpose.

+> [!IMPORTANT]
-**Important**: Please use the solutions in a mature and honest way, as helpful learning tools... _after_ you complete your own work, _not_ as something to simply copy into your own prac work.
+> Please use the solutions in a mature and honest way, as helpful learning tools...
+> _after_ you complete your own work, _not_ as something to simply copy into your own prac work.
 OK?
-Seriously, **never copy the solutions** as this will not help you learn as much as doing your own work.
+> Seriously, **never copy the solutions** as this will not help you learn as much as doing your own work.

 ## Save your practical work